codingburgas/school-project-assignment-brightbytes/SECURITY.md

 ## 🔐 Security Measures

-Alpha2 employs industry-standard security measures to safeguard your data and maintain the integrity of our online banking services.
+BrightBytes employs industry-standard security measures to safeguard your data and maintain the integrity of our online banking services.

 ## 📧 Contact